 Afraid Of A Specific Event

-You’re so sure a particular event is going to happen, you keep reading more about that issue until you become nice and scared.
+You’re so sure a particular event will happen you keep reading more about that issue until you become nice and scared.
 Before you know it, you begin to become obsessed with that one thing.

 You avoid the more likely, less sexy events like a short-term power outage or a job loss.